NVIDIA/spark-rapids/docs/spark-qualification-tool.md

    If an app is not completed an estimated completion time would be computed.
 5. SQL DF duration: Wall-Clock time duration that includes only SQL-Dataframe queries.
 6. GPU Opportunity: Wall-Clock time that shows how much of the SQL duration can be accelerated on the GPU.
 7. Estimated GPU Duration: Predicted runtime of the app if it was run on GPU.
-It is the sum add of the accelerated operator durations along with durations that could not run on CPU because they are unsupported operators or not SQL operations.
+It is the sum of the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
 8. Estimated GPU Speed-up: The speed-up factor is simply the original CPU duration of the app divided by the estimated GPU duration.
 That will estimate how much faster the application would run on GPU.
 9. Estimated GPU Time Saved: Estimated Wall-Clock time saved if it was run on the GPU.
 10. SQL Dataframe Task Duration: Amount of time spent in tasks of SQL Dataframe operations.
 11. Executor CPU Time Percent: This is an estimate at how much time the tasks spent doing processing on the CPU vs waiting on IO.